-Making Certain Your Business is Compliant with Automatic Renewal Laws
+Make Certain Your Business is Compliant with Automatic Renewal Laws

-Given the foregoing, companies that offer free-to-pay conversions and continuity programs should consult with experienced counsel to ensure that they are compliant with the strictest of automatic renewal laws.
-If you are interested in learning more about this topic or need assistance with how to navigate California’s Amended Law, please e-mail us at email@example.com, or call us at (212) 246-0900.
+Given the foregoing, companies that offer free-to-pay conversions and continuity programs should consult with experienced counsel to ensure that their offerings are compliant with automatic renewal laws.
+If you are interested in learning more about this topic or need assistance with setting up an automatic renewal marketing program, please e-mail us at email@example.com, or call us at (212) 246-0900.

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.